-A large investment has been made to establish your plant or facility, so it makes sense to effectively manage their maintenance.
+A large investment has been made to establish your plant or facility, so it makes sense to effectively manage maintenance.
 Computerized maintenance management software (CMMS) records the assets your company owns and manages, alerts you when maintenance work needs to be performed on your assets, and provides you with information about spare parts, costs, and asset failures.
-Below are 5 ways to extend equipment life with preventive maintenance software.
+Below are five ways to extend equipment life with preventive maintenance software.

 1. Manage spare parts